 young boy using new Bertec Balance system

 When a child or teen has a problem with balance, due to a traumatic brain injury, a concussion, or any one of dozens of other conditions that can affect the body's vestibular system, restoring that balance is a key part of the rehabilitation process.
 Sophisticated technology can help kids make progress in a safe environment.
-This year, MWPH acquired the Bertec Balance System, a state-of-the-are machine that uses virtual reality to simulate a variety of situations.
+This year, MWPH acquired the Bertec Balance System, a state-of-the-art machine that uses virtual reality to simulate a variety of situations.

 "There aren't a lot of pediatric rehabilitation facilities that have the Bertec," said Julie Quinn, PT, MSEd, PCS, director of rehabilitation at MWPH.
 "It uses a form of virtual reality so that when you're in the dome, you feel as though you are really moving."